HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Discussion

 \subsection{Possible Origin of the Polar Orbits}

-We discuss some of the proposed explanations for the origin of the polar orbits of hot Neptunes and whether these are able to explain not only the stellar obliquities of HATS-38 b and WASP-139 b, but also their residual eccentricities and constraints on long-period companions.
-We argue that primordial misalignments and in situ excitation are ruled out by these observational constraints, while high-eccentricity migration from $\gtrsim 2$ au remains as a possible formation pathway.
+We discuss some of the proposed explanations for the origin of the polar orbits of hot Neptunes and whether these are able to explain not only the stellar obliquities of HATS-38 b and WASP-139 b but also their residual eccentricities (potential eccentricity in the case of HATS-38 b) and constraints on long-period companions.
+We argue that high-eccentricity migration from $\gtrsim 2$ au is a possible formation pathway for both systems, while primordial misalignments can be an option for HATS-38 b if its orbit is circular.
+In-situ excitation of obliquities and eccentricities is ruled out by our observational constraints.

 \paragraph{Primordial disk misalignment} Highly misaligned orbits can be produced through a primordial tilt of the protoplanetary disk by gravitational torques from a binary stellar companion \citep[e.g.,][]{Batygin2012,Lai2014,Zanazzi2018}.
 This scenario seems possible given that both stars appear to have distant M-dwarf companions at projected separations of $\sim2100$ au and $\sim6400$ au (Section \ref{sec:companions}).
-However, at these large separations a precession cycle of the disk is long\footnote{For reference, a protoplanetary disk extending out to 200 au would complete a precession cycle in $\sim 15$ Myr due to a M-dwarf companion with semi-major axis of 2,000 au (e.g., Equation (12) in \citealt{Zanazzi2018}).} compared to the disk dispersal timescale to resonantly excite the stellar obliquities \citep{Zanazzi2018}.
+However, at these large separations a precession cycle of the disk is long\footnote{For reference, a protoplanetary disk extending out to 200 au would complete a precession cycle in $\sim 15$ Myr due to a M-dwarf companion with a semi-major axis of 2000 au (e.g., Equation (12) in \citealt{Zanazzi2018}).} compared to the disk dispersal timescale to resonantly excite the stellar obliquities \citep{Zanazzi2018}.
 Alternatively, the stellar obliquity may be excited by the disk through magnetic disk torquing in a young accreting star \citep{Lai2011}.
-Although these may still be plausible processes to misalign the parent disks of HATS-38 b and WASP-139 b to the equator of their host stars, they are unable to explain the observed eccentricities.
-Therefore, we disfavor primordial misalignments as an explanation.
+Although these may be plausible processes to misalign the parent disks of planets to the equator of their host stars, they are unable to explain the eccentric orbits.
+Given that we can not tell if the orbit of HATS-38 b is eccentric or not, these processes might be a likely explanation for its polar orbit only if the orbit is circular.
+If the orbit is eccentric, like in the case of WASP-139 b, these processes are less likely.

 \paragraph{In-situ planet-planet scattering} The excited orbital state of planet b could have resulted from gravitational instabilities near its current orbital separation.
 As no other planets (with similar or large masses) are detected, such planets should have been ejected, leaving planet b in an eccentric/inclined orbit.
 We quantify the likelihood of this scenario by the Safronov-like parameter $\theta$ defined as the ratio of the escape velocity of the planet ($V_{\rm esc}$) and the orbital velocity ($V_{\rm orb}$):